lellasone/blacker_cart/readme.txt

 A repository for blacker card CAD

+Status: This project is on indefinite hold (what with the pandemic and having
+	graduated).
+The design is in pretty much of a final form though, and I'd stand by it as a good starting point for a general utility cart build.

 Welcome, if you are reading this then you are most likely looking to help design a new utility cart for blacker hoves.
 Welcome!
 In the interests of keeping the cads usable, there are a few things worth keeping in mind: